Kaizenpbc/Team22MVPProject/SRS.md

 ## 1. Introduction

 ### 1.1 Purpose
-This Software Requirements Specification (SRS) document describes the functional and non-functional requirements for OpsCentral, a web-based application designed to streamline the booking process for product management demo appointments.
+This Software Requirements Specification (SRS) document describes the functional and non-functional requirements for Kovari, a web-based application designed to streamline the booking process for product management demo appointments.

 ### 1.2 Scope
-OpsCentral serves as a customer-facing booking platform that allows potential clients to schedule product management demos while collecting valuable information about their workflow challenges and requirements.
+Kovari serves as a customer-facing booking platform that allows potential clients to schedule product management demos while collecting valuable information about their workflow challenges and requirements.

 ### 1.3 Definitions, Acronyms, and Abbreviations
 - **SRS**: Software Requirements Specification